Sneha1024/Uptoskills-Internship/README.md

-# Uptoskills-Internship
+**Uptoskills Web Development Internship**
-This repository contains projects and tasks completed as part of the Uptoskills web development internship.
-The internship focuses on developing interactive websites using HTML, CSS, and JavaScript, improving front-end development skills through practical assignments.
+This repository showcases the projects and tasks completed during the Uptoskills Web Development Internship.
+The internship provided hands-on experience in building interactive, responsive websites and strengthened front-end development skills through practical assignments.

-Technologies Used
+🚀 **Technologies Used**

-HTML5 - Structuring web pages
+HTML5 – Structuring web pages

-CSS3 - Styling and layout design
+CSS3 – Styling and layout design

-JavaScript - Adding interactivity and dynamic functionality
+JavaScript – Adding interactivity and dynamic behavior

+Tasks Completed
-Task 1: Uptoskills Official Website
+✅ Task 1: Uptoskills Official Website

-Created a simple version of the uptoskills official website using HTML,inline CSS for styling the HTML elements.
+Developed a basic version of the Uptoskills official website

+Used HTML for structure and inline CSS for styling

-Task 2: Horilla HRMS Website
+✅ Task 2: Horilla HRMS Website Clone

-Created a clone of the horilla HRMS website.
+Cloned the Horilla HRMS website layout

+Implemented design using HTML and CSS

-Task 3: Horilla HRMS Frontend
+✅ Task 3: Horilla HRMS Frontend

-Created a simple Horilla home page using HTML,CSS and Javascript.
+Created a simplified Horilla home page

+Developed using HTML, CSS, and JavaScript

+Focused on clean UI and improved readability

+📊 Additional Contributions
+📑 Internship Review Presentations: Included PPTs reviewing project progress, learnings, and outcomes during the internship

+📝 Research Paper: Co-authored and published a paper on Emerging Web Technologies, highlighting trends, tools, and real-world applications explored during the internship